erinpentecost/ErnShaderWrangler/README.md

 # Shader Wrangler

-This is an OpenMW that will dynamically enable or disable shaders based on FPS performance.
+This is an OpenMW mod that will dynamically enable or disable shaders based on FPS performance.
 It ships with a paired-down tonemap shader that works on GLES devices.

 ## Installing